OkeyDokeyYooo/react-coronavirus/README.md

 - [X] Table header can be choose, sorted table (Due March 4th, before meeting)

+- [x] Change the map into heat map and add map legend

+- [ ] Move the Heat legend bar on the side, change it to veritcal ?

 - [ ] Making the Table and the Map interactive with each other (using Rematch?
 Due: 4th)

 - [ ] Making a Picture Slider on New's Page